ChrisPenner/rasa/README.md

 write.

 - Loading and saving files
-- Keybindings
+- Key bindings
 - Syntax Highlighting
 - Even the regular everyday cursor is just an extension!

-This of course can result in a fractured eco-system really quickly so I'll likely define a few standard typeclasses for things like cursor support so we can all work on the same page.
+This of course can result in a fractured eco-system really quickly so I'll likely define a few standard type-classes for things like cursor support so we can all work on the same page.

 Note that extensions can be dependent on (and import) other extensions, this